cpinnix/commanderpowerlevel/README.md

 ##### 8

-Cards in the eights should be a step down from nines, still generically powerful.
-These cards should:
+Cards in Power Level 8 should be slightly less powerful than nines but still strong and versatile.
+These cards typically:

-- Give the player huge card advantage
+1. Provide significant card advantage
-- Generate medium amount of mana over time
+2. Generate a moderate amount of mana over time
-- Combo off with 3 pieces
+3. Enable combos that require three pieces

 Examples: